Complex High Net Worth Divorce Cases

 divorce cases are often more complex than other types of divorce cases, as there

-are more complex assets, businesses, professional practices, professional
+are more complex assets, businesses and professional practices to account

 At Samuelson Hause & Samuelson, LLP, a skilled attorney at our office